What can you expect in this article?

 In summary

 For a simple bugfix release, a backup of "composer.json", "composer.lock" and the database is sufficient.
-With trakked and Contao 4.13 you already have this minimal backup out of the box.
+With trakked and Contao 4.13 or newer you already have this minimal backup out of the box.
 Otherwise, you can perform the backup in different ways.
 The important thing is that you take care of it.

 How do you backup your Contao installation?